hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Both conservatives and liberals improved their prediction accuracy thanks to information exchange in networks, even when exposed to their network neighbors' political identification.

 ### Robustness check
 Can social learning reduce polarization in homogeneous networks (i.e., networks that not bipartisan)?
-Robustness tests showed that **the effect of social learning was reduced in politically homogeneous networks**: by Round 3, trend accuracy of conservatives in these echo chambers did not differ significantly from conservatives in the control condition.
-(Considering this, instead of saying the effec of social learning was **reduced**, I think it's more accurate to say it was **removed**.)
+Robustness tests showed that **the effect of social learning was reduced in politically homogeneous networks**: by Round 3, trend accuracy of conservatives in these echo chambers did not differ significantly from conservatives in the control condition. (

+{{<block class="reminder">}}
+Considering this result, instead of saying the effec of social learning was **reduced**, I think it's more accurate to say it was **removed**.
+{{<end>}}

 Another question is whether the effect of social learning remains if participants in Group 4 were shown individual answers rather than an average.
 Results showed that the effect of social learning was robust to exposure to individual responses.

+{{<block class="reminder">}}
+I am very puzzled by the result.
+It showed that the effect of social learning was eliminated in homogeneous networks, but the paper of **the wisdom of partisan crowds** showed exactly [the opposite result](/en/apad/#2020-11-16-edited-on-2020-11-19-and-2020-11-20).
+{{<end>}}

 ### Conclusion & suggestion
 It's better to have political discussions in biparsition networks without partisan cues.